JackPlowman/source_scan/README.md

 # Source Scan

 Source Scan is a tool that scans a project's source code and generates a report of the technologies and frameworks used in the project.
-The report is generated in markdown format and can be used to document the owners technologies used in their projects.
+The report is generated in Markdown and can be used to document the owners technologies used in their projects.

 The scanner looks for a file named `PROJECT_TECHNOLOGIES.md` in the docs folder of the project.
 The file should contain a table with the technologies and frameworks used in the project.
 The scanner will read the file and generate a report based on the contents of the file.